guanqun-yang/wordpress/_posts/2023-09-14-data-centric-ai-usc-swabha-swayamdipta.md

 # Outline

-The following is the course schedule (indeed a course schedule) compiled from the [course website](https://swabhs.com/csci699-dcnlp/details/detailed_calendar/) for quick reference.
+The following is the course schedule (indeed a reading list) compiled from the [course website](https://swabhs.com/csci699-dcnlp/details/detailed_calendar/) for quick reference.

 | Section | Date   | Topic                                                 | Readings                                                     |
 | ------ | ----------------------------------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |